 Students are placed for a one-semester internship within a Christian school or Church education setting.
 This internship provides them with the opportunity to assist teachers, librarians, school administrators, or church education leaders.
 While not as extensive as EDU 450, the student will be able to experience their chosen educational setting to evaluate future employment in education.
 This is an excellent option for students completing one of the Education minors.
 Prerequisite: Junior or Senior as an education student.
+Prior approval of instructor and Regisrar.
 (1-6 credits)